filip-nikolov-25/Projects/README.md

 The design ensures that the animation works well on all screen sizes.
 When the window is resized, the canvas and the circles automatically adjust, maintaining a smooth user experience.
 This responsive behavior makes sure that the effect looks great on any device, whether it’s a large desktop screen or a smaller mobile device.

-This space-like animation brings depth, motion, and interactivity to the homepage of my portfolio, creating an engaging and unique user experience.
-It’s a great example of how I can combine design and functionality, ensuring that the project is not only visually appealing but also responsive and interactive.

 Tech Stack:React.js,Typescript,Canvas